Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-24-cicd/hands-on-372-code-deploy/hands-on-372.md

-# Lesson 369: CodeBuild - Part 1 Hands On
+# Lesson 372: Code Deploy - Hands On

 ### Description

-This example demonstrates how to setup CodeDeploy to deploy an archived artifact from S3 to an EC2 instance running an Apache web server.
+This example demonstrates how to setup CodeDeploy to deploy a zip archived from  a S3 bucket to an EC2 instance running an Apache web server.

 ### Operation